NVIDIA/cuDecomp/docs/basic_usage.rst

 Next, we need to create a grid descriptor.
 To do this, we first need to create and populate a grid descriptor configuration structure, which provides basic information to the library required to set up the grid descriptor.

 We create an uninitialized configuration struct and initialize it to defaults using :ref:`cudecompGridDescConfigSetDefaults-ref`.
-Initializing to default values is required to ensure no entries are left uninitialized.
+This initialization is required before the configuration is first passed to :ref:`cudecompGridDescCreate-ref`.
+After initialization, its public fields may be modified and the initialized structure may be copied.

 .. tabs::